Do you struggle to get the fitness results you desire no matter how hard you try? How about trying a body type quiz?

 1. What is your gender?

 Gender is important because it may help you determine your ideal fitness routine.

 For example, male mesomorphs (people with an athletic physique) might want to build muscle and utilize weightlifting workouts.
 But female mesos may benefit from high-intensity interval training (HIIT).

-The answer to this question is one of the primary distinctions between the different somatotypes (body types).
+The answer to this question is one of the primary distinctions between the different somatotypes.

 Endomorphs usually have much broader hips than shoulders, resulting in a pear-shaped look.
-Mesomorphs tend to have wider shoulders than hips, especially for males.
-Ectomorphs tend to have proportional hip to shoulder ratios.
+Mesomorphs tend to have wider shoulders than hips, especially males.
+Ectomorphs tend to have proportional hip-to-shoulder ratios.

 3. How does your waist compare to hips and shoulders?